jasnell/inclusivity/CODE_OF_CONDUCT.md

-# npm Code of Conduct
+> Node.js Inclusivity WG

-npm exists to facilitate sharing code, by making it easy for JavaScript module developers to publish and distribute packages.
+# Code of Conduct

-npm is a piece of technology, but more importantly, it is a community.
+The Node.js Inclusivity Working Group exists to improve inclusivity and diversity in the Node.js project and surrounding community.

 We believe that our mission is best served in an environment that is friendly, safe, and accepting; free from intimidation or harassment.